-2.2 Link Prediction
+2.4.
+Link prediction

 Link prediction models the evolution of a network using its topological characteristics and primarily deals with the prediction of edges between existing nodes.
-There are a number of different approaches to link prediction [16].
+There are a number of different approaches to link prediction [27].
 The shortest path between two nodes in a graph is a simple measure of link prediction.
-Some methods, such as Common Neighbors [18], Jaccard's coefficient [22], Preferential Attachment [18], and Adamic/Adar [1], use the node neighborhood information.
-The whole path within the network can also be used in link prediction, for example Katz [10], Simrank [9], Rooted PageRank [16], and so on.
+Some methods, such as Common Neighbors [30], Jaccard's coefficient [36], Preferential Attachment [30], and Adamic/Adar [1], use the node neighborhood information.
+The whole path within the network can also be used in link prediction, for example Katz [21], Simrank [20], and Rooted PageRank [27].
 Common to those algorithms is that they do not deal with addition of nodes and deletion of edges.
 Their purpose is to generate a ranked list of predictive edges between existing nodes in a given network.
 The Community Prediction Method in the Citation Networks section outlines the differences between these methods and the contribution of each of these methods to the prediction.

-2.3 Community Detection
+2.5.
+Community detection

-Community detection searches structural information of a given graph to partition it into sub-graphs called communities or modules [12].
+Community detection searches structural information of a given graph to partition it into sub-graphs called communities or modules [23].
 Agglomerative methods and divisive methods are commonly used in community detection.
-Newman's community detection algorithm [19] is a widely used agglomerative method that uses modularity as the quality function.
-The recently developed Louvain method [3] is an agglomerative method and is commonly used because of its low computational complexity and high performance.
+Newman's community detection algorithm [31] is a widely used agglomerative method that uses modularity as the quality function.
+The recently developed Louvain method [7] is an agglomerative method and is commonly used because of its low computational complexity and high performance.
 When merging communities, this method considers not only the modularity but also the consolidation ratio.
 These algorithms, however, do not consider temporal information and disregard important factors such as consistency.
-Evolutionary clustering [4,5] takes the temporal changes in networks into consideration.
+Community Evolution [40] and Evolutionary Clustering [10,12,13] take the temporal changes in networks into consideration.
 There have also been studies about utilizing communities with link predictions.
-Family and friendship ties can be regarded as known community structures and are shown to help in predicting links in social networks [28].
-The current work proposes a set of models based on the temporal graphs and the community prediction techniques.
+Family and friendship ties can be regarded as known community structures and are shown to help in predicting links in social networks [47].
+The current work proposes a set of models based on temporal graphs and community prediction techniques.